wearesho-team/react-context-form-timer/README.md

 - `request` - will call on request.
 - `waitTime` - count of seconds.
 Optional.
 Default = `30`.
 - `timerIcon` - markup, that rendered on unactive timer.
 Optional.
 Default = `<i className="icon icon-sms"/>`
 - `onTimeout` - will call when time is over.
-Optinal.
+Optional.